sensu/sensu-docs/content/sensu-go/5.16/guides/clustering.md

 {{< /highlight >}}

 You should now have a highly available Sensu cluster!
-You can verify its health and try other cluster management commands with [sensuctl][6].
+Confirm cluster health and try other cluster management commands with [sensuctl][6].

 ## Manage and monitor clusters with sensuctl